-for procurement (i.e., not already under contract) and be willing to transfer available RECs,173 and would need to have the knowledge and understanding necessary to participate through an aggregator in an IPA procurement event.
+173 Based on industry feedback, the Agency understands this to be a challenge with some existing commercial systems, as claiming that energy is sourced from renewable resources is inconsistent Federal Trade Commission guidelines if the environmental attributes (i.e., need to have the knowledge and understanding necessary to participate through an aggregator in an IPA procurement event.
 Based on these factors, the IPA believes it is unlikely that aggregators would be prepared to deliver one megawatt blocks to a Spring 2015 DG procurement and thus the IPA should structure and time its DG procurement accordingly,174 but requests feedback from stakeholders on these assumptions through comments on its draft Plan.
 The Agency also requests feedback on how best to stage or time its procurement so as to maximize the likelihood that goals are met.